 The default device name is dksc, which indicates a SCSI disk on a SCSI controller.
 (See the fx(1M) reference page for other device names.)
-The next two prompts ask you to specify the disk controller number and the drive address (unit) of the disk.
+The next prompt asks you to specify the disk controller number and the next one the drive address (unit) of the disk.
 The final prompt asks for the lun (logical unit) number.
 The logical unit number is typically used by only a few SCSI devices such as RAIDs (an array of disks with built-in redundancy) to address disks within the device.
 For regular disks, use logical unit number 0.

-For each prompt, press the Enter key for the default value or enter another value, followed by Enter.
+For each prompt, press the <Enter> key for the default value or enter another value, followed by <Enter>.

-Once you answer the prompts, fx performs a disk drive test and you see the fx main menu:
+Once you have answered the prompts, fx performs a disk drive test and you see the fx main menu:

-'''

----- please choose one (? for help. .. to quit this menu)----
+---- please choose one (? for help. .. to quit this menu)----[exi]t [d]ebug/ [l]abel/ [b]adblock/ [exe]rcise/ [r]epartition/ fx>

-[exi]t [d]ebug/ [l]abel/

-[b]adblock/ [exe]rcise/ [r]epartition/

-fx>

-'''